 How To Take Your Photos

 All photos are kept private and never shared online.
+Your results will be delivered within 5 business days of receiving your photos (excluding weekends and holidays).

 Color Analysis Photo Instructions